Analysis and outputs from the Maternity Digital Maturity Assessment (DMA) project.

 ePHRs enable people to add information and share it with others involved in their care.
 For example, women may choose to:

-- communicate with care professionals through secure messaging
+- talk to care professionals through secure messaging

 - share regular information about their health, such as updates to disease activity scores

 - capture and share images or videos, record appointments, capture birth plan information and receive information relevant to the stage of their pregnancy

 - complete pre-consultation questionnaires to help care providers understand women’s recent history and make the best use of time in appointments